Andre601/mkdocs-materialx/docs/alternatives.md

 - Battle-tested, rich ecosystem, many themes to choose from
 - Brings great capabilities for blogging  (permalinks, tags, etc.)
-- Generates a SEO-friendly site, similar to Material for MkDocs
+- Generates a SEO-friendly site, similar to MaterialX for MkDocs

 __Challenges__